Thumos (Spirit/Heart)

 Thumos carries symbolic weight on several interlocking levels: as breath, as heat, as an internal interlocutor, and as the boundary between human and animal nature.

 The etymological connection to breath and smoke establishes thumos as a symbol of the vital principle itself.
-In Homeric death-scenes, the canonical departure-formula uses psyche — psyche 'flies' from the limbs and descends to Hades — while thumos is what fails first, the heat going out of the warrior before the soul leaves the body.
-The two soul-components are closely paired but functionally distinct: thumos is the heat of the living combatant, psyche the soul-component formally consigned to the underworld.
-The exit of both marks the precise instant at which a living body becomes a corpse.
+In Homeric death-scenes, thumos departs the body through the wound or the mouth, joining the psyche in its descent to the underworld.
+This departure is described in physical terms — thumos 'flies,' 'escapes,' 'leaves the bones' — and its exit marks the precise instant at which a living body becomes a corpse.
 The symbolic logic is direct: thumos is the difference between alive and dead, and its presence is experienced as warmth, motion, and breath.
 A warrior whose thumos is strong is hot-blooded, flushed, in motion.
 A warrior whose thumos has fled is cold, still, finished.
 The symbolism maps onto the observable physiology of death as the Greeks understood it: the cessation of breath and the cooling of the body.

 As heat, thumos symbolizes the dangerous energy that makes heroic action possible.
 Achilles's rage is described in thermal language throughout the Iliad — his anger 'blazes,' his spirit 'burns,' his grief is a 'consuming fire.'
 This heat is the same energy that drives battlefield courage, erotic desire, and the grief that produces ritual lamentation.
 The symbolic register treats these seemingly different emotions as manifestations of a single heated substance: the spirited faculty warming to different purposes.
 The warrior charging into battle and the mourner tearing her hair are both operating under the power of an inflamed thumos.
 This symbolic compression explains why Homeric heroes shift between rage and grief with a fluidity that modern readers sometimes find jarring — within the symbolic system, the two states are the same heat directed at different objects.